 The first step is to see if you can access the front end of the site and the WordPress admin with your usual credentials.
 If not, find out what’s preventing access.

-The white screen of death occurs when there’s actually an error occurring, but it’s only being logged, not shown on screen.
+This is the name for what happens when you attempt to access your website or website admin and get purely a white screen with nothing on it, rather than your homepage or admin login page.
+The white screen of death occurs when there’s actually an underlying error occurring, but it’s only being logged, not shown on screen.
 This is actually good behaviour, despite how it might seem right now, as many plugins and themes will log warnings and notices that you don’t want visible to your users.
 However, when it’s a critical error, you don’t get anything on screen: hence the white screen!

-For example, a hack we saw recently, adjusted index.php and added an “include” line to include another file, however that file was missing.
+A hack we saw recently, tampered with the core WordPress file index.php by adding an “include” line to include another file.
+Unfortunately (or fortunately) the file it was trying to include was missing, causing an error.
 The error log indicated something along the lines of “unable to find file”.
 Therefore removing the ‘include’ line from index.php fixed the issue and brought the website back online.
 That said, it did not clear up the entire hack, so make sure you don’t fix this one thing and say “I’m done!” — there’s likely much more to it.

-Once you fix that problem, try visiting the site and/or logging in to the admin again and see if there’s still an issue.
+Once you fix that problem, try visiting the site and/or logging in to the admin again.
+If you’re still not able to access the homepage or login page, after fixing the error found in the logs, you’ve probably simply encountered another different error.
 Often it will take repeating this process a few times, adjusting different files each time based on the error provided in the logs, before you’re able to regain full access.

 Password Not Working?

 If your admin password isn’t working, the hacker (or more likely the automated hacking tool) changed the admin password.
 The next step is thusly to reset your admin password!
-Here’s a guide to help make that happen.
+Here’s how to reset your WordPress admin password to regain access.

 In the WordPress Admin